-The Authority currently received approximately \$3,721,755 and \$5,063,773 during 2021 and 2020, respectively, in Airport Improvement Program (AIP) entitlement funds.
-Larger projects rely on FAA commitments of Airport Improvement Program (AIP) discretionary funds, state funds or on long-term borrowing.
+The Authority currently received approximately \$20,004,200 and \$3,528,973 during 2022 and 2021, respectively, in Airport Improvement Program (AIP) entitlement funds from the FAA and the State of North Dakota.
+Larger projects rely on FAA commitments of Airport Improvement Program (AIP), discretionary, entitlement, supplemental, BIL, and CARES for applicable capital projects or long-term borrowing funding sources.